-A secondary education curriculum introducing students to IT skills and in-demand tech careers
+A FREE curriculum introducing students to IT skills and in-demand tech careers

-IT Exploration exposes secondary education students to five IT career areas and a broad range of computer-based skills and competencies that today’s employers are seeking.
+IT Exploration (ITX) exposes high school and college students to eight IT topical areas and a broad range of computing-based skills and competencies that today’s employers are seeking.

-Developed by Minnesota State – IT Center of Excellence, the FREE curriculum and teacher training covers IT fundamentals of programming, networking, security, analytics, game design, and more.
-The 80+hours of content aligns with IC³ industry-recognized credentials and Minnesota State credit for prior learning.
-See below for details about the content that is organized by seven distinct standards.
+Developed by Minnesota State – IT Center of Excellence, the FREE curriculum, teacher training and support covers IT fundamentals of software development, networking, hardware, security, analytics, game design, digital citizenship, tech careers, and more.
+The extensive content and assessments align with Precision Exams – Information Technology Introduction (801).
+See below, for details about the content that is organized by seven distinct standards.

-The Minnesota State – IT Center of Excellence (formerly Advance IT Minnesota) has partnered with STEM Fuse and existing ITX power-users to provide a new and improved version of IT Exploration on the Educate learning platform.
+The Minnesota State – IT Center of Excellence has partnered with STEM Fuse and existing ITX power-users to provide a new and improved version of IT Exploration on the Educate learning platform.
 And, there’s no cost for Minnesota secondary schools and Minnesota State Colleges and Universities to use it.
-The platform allows easy access to online resources, activities and practice tools, and step-by-step guidance to make it even easier for you to incorporate the curriculum into your school environment.
+The platform allows easy access to online resources, activities and practice tools, and step-by-step guidance to make it even easier for teachers to incorporate the curriculum into their school environment.

-- Create a new Introduction to IT course using this curriculum
+- Create a stand-alone Introduction to IT course using this curriculum

-- Embed IT Exploration modules into your existing school courses
+- Embed IT Exploration materials into existing school courses

 - Use a blend of these delivery methods as appropriate